Sirish Gurung

 Sirish Gurung (born 11 August 1998) is a Nepalese competitive swimmer.
 He competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's 100 meter freestyle and set a new national record in the event.
-Gurung has also won the Nepal Open Water Swimming Championship for three consecutive times.
+Gurung also won the Nepal Open Water Swimming Championship three consecutive times.

-From an early age, the Kathmandu-based kid has been the country's hope in a sport where Nepalis do not compete frequently in international tournaments.
-Gurung has been a force to be reckoned with both in and out of the water, winning several swimming championships, excelling in his education, mastering 11 musical instruments, and learning to drive at an early age of five.
+From an early age, the Kathmandu native has been a source of hope and pride for Nelap, partaking in a sport that Nepalis rarely compete in on the international level.
+Gurung has won several swimming championships, mastered 11 musical instruments, and learned to drive at an early age of five.